-Application of an acidic reagent resulting in a decreased pH, which may be desired for the inactivation of pathogens and/or reduction of especially ammonia emissions.
+Application of an acidifying reagent resulting in a decreased pH, which may be desired, primarily for the reduction of emissions to air, including emissions of ammonia and greenhouse gases.

-The main objective of acidification of liquid manure is to lower the level of pH in the manure, and thereby increase the concentration of ammonium (NH4-N) at the expense of ammonia (NH3) – which will result in reduced free ammonia emission and among other benefits reduce methanogenesis.
+The main objective of acidification of liquid manure is to lower the pH level in the manure, and thereby increase the concentration of ammonium (NH4-N) at the expense of ammonia (NH3) – which will result in reduced free ammonia emission and among other benefits reduce methanogenesis.

 Effects on air (emissions):